Litlington White Horse

-The Litlington White Horse is a chalk hill figure depicting a horse, located on Hindover Hill (locally known as High-and-Over) in the South Downs.
-It overlooks the River Cuckmere, to the west of the village of Litlington and north of East Blatchington in East Sussex, England.
+The Litlington White Horse is a chalk hill figure depicting a prancing horse, located on the Eastern slope of Hindover Hill (locally known as High-and-Over) in the South Downs of East Sussex, England.
+Situated near the villages of Litlington and Alfriston, it overlooks the River Cuckmere and is one of only two surviving hill figures in the county, alongside the Long Man of Wilmington.
+It is one of only a few prominent English chalk horses located outside Wiltshire.